-There are little hundreds of different little beaches to choose from along the coast of Oahu and it can be hard to choose the best one.
-Here are a few of our favorite outdoor spots on the island.
+There are hundreds of little beaches to choose from along the coast of Oahu and it can be hard to choose the best one.
+Here are a few of our favorite outdoor spots on the island:

 Soak up Some Culture

 While you may be tempted to spend most of your time outdoors enjoying the sun and warmth, there is plenty to be enjoyed indoors as well.
 Oahu has a vibrant arts scene and a lot of historical architecture the whole family can enjoy.